Help

 - Guest users can visit links, but cannot manage or create links.

-If you are unsure if you should use a certain word or phrase as your Go Link, then please check with the Go Links administrators before creating or publicizing that link.
+If you are unsure if you should use a certain word or phrase as your Go Link, then please check with the NC State Service Desk before creating or publicizing that link.

 If you create a link that violates university policy, or should officially point to a target other than the one you specified, you will be required to change or remove the link.
 Please note that even if the link has already been published, it is still subject to review.